godotengine/godot-docs/classes/class_visualserver.rst

 - void **textures_keep_original** **(** :ref:`bool<class_bool>` enable **)**

-If ``true`` the image will be stored in the texture's images array if overwritten.
+If ``true``, the image will be stored in the texture's images array if overwritten.

 .. _class_VisualServer_viewport_attach_camera: